-Parents are responsible for making sure that their children of compulsory school age receives a suitable full-time education.
-This can be by regular attendance at school, at alternative provision, or otherwise; for example, the parent can choose to educate their child at home.
+This can be by regular attendance at a registered education setting or otherwise, for example, the parent can choose to educate their child at home.

-Local authorities have the right to issue parents with a fine ('fixed penalty notice') or prosecute them if their child does not attend school regularly.
+We have the right to issue parents with a fine ('fixed penalty notice') or prosecute them if their child does not attend school regularly.

 Responsibility of the School

-Schools must keep a record of pupils attendance.
+Schools must keep a record of pupils' attendance.
 The government provide more information and guidance about school attendance.

 Schools have to decide whether absences are authorised or unauthorised.